webpack-contrib/image-minimizer-webpack-plugin/README.md

         test: /\.(jpe?g|png|gif|svg)$/i,
         use: [
           {
-            loader: "file-loader", // Or `url-loader` or your other loader },
+            loader: 'file-loader', // Or `url-loader` or your other loader },
           {
             loader: ImageMinimizerPlugin.loader,
             options: {
-              cache: "path/to/cache",
+              cache: 'path/to/cache',
               imageminOptions: {
-                plugins: ["gifsicle"],
+                plugins: ['gifsicle'],
               },
             },
           },